 Mendocino County Museum

 A Trip trip to the Mendocino County Museum a must do!

 Whenever our guests visit the Mendocino County Museum, which is located in Willits, they always come back raving about how they never expected such a great place in a small town!
 It is definitely one of the top must see in Willits.

 The Mendocino County Museum at 400 East Commercial street collects, conserves and celebrates the stories, artifacts, archives and lives of the people and places of Mendocino County.
 The museum has a community focus with well-loved displays telling the story of racehorse legend Seabiscuit; a mysterious and forgotten 1850 shipwreck; and memorials to county residents who gave their lives in battle.
 The museum also has a committment to perserving and celebrating living history.

 The Museum also has several events which it hosts and smaller venues throughout the year.
 Check out their website for more details.
 Remember Baechtel Creek Inn is one of the nicest hotels in Willits, Ca and we would be pleased to provide accomodations!

 Seabiscuit - The little horse that could!

-Seabiscuit- Ridgewood Ranch - The home of the legendary "little horse that could," draws thousands of visitors each year.
+Seabiscuit- Ridgewood Ranch - Another exciting thing to do in Mendocino County!
+The home of the legendary "little horse that could," draws thousands of visitors each year.

 Ridgewood Ranch, off hwy 101 about 7 miles south of Willits, was the home and final resting place of the great racing legend, Seabiscuit.